Anthony W. (Tony) ADDISON, Professor Emeritus of Chemistry, Drexel University

-Statement: I should be pleased to continue to be included in voicing at the ACS Council meetings the views of our Section’s members on matters of interest to our Section.
+Statement: I’m glad to be able to say that I survived the past year or so, and should be pleased to continue to be included in voicing at the ACS Council meetings the views of our Section’s members on matters of interest to our Section.
 It’s important that you exercise your vote in the election of your local ACS Section’s officers, and that you communicate with them and tell them what you want from your local Section and from the national level, and also tell them what you have to offer in turn.
-Since previously serving as a Councilor for a period from the early 2000’s, I have attended nearly all of the the ACS National Meetings since then, often in conjunction with a research presentation by myself or by my students.
+Since previously serving as a Councilor for a period from the early 2000’s, I have attended nearly all of the Beta ACS National Meetings since then, often in conjunction with a research presentation by myself or by my students.
 It’s been my observation, that the ideas and opinions that are voiced at Council really do guide the course of the Society’s activities and development.
 As a Member of the Society’s Committee on Meetings & Expositions, I was able to propose successfully that Philadelphia be the site of the 2020 Spring meeting.
-I assured my colleagues that we’d have perfect weather for it, which unfortunately I was wrong about.
-But it didn’t matter anyhow!
+I assured my colleagues that we’d have perfect weather for it, which unfortunately I was wrong about, but it didn’t matter anyhow!
 I hope that those of you who’ve been associated with our Section for a few years have found my past semiannual “News from Council” articles in the Catalyst to be appropriately reflective of the Philadelphia viewpoint, while offering occasional insight into what’s controversial or significant in the Society that will affect us.
+Vote !

 As a member of the Committee on Chemical Safety (CCS), I applaud the recognition of safety as a core value of the society.
 Recently, I had the opportunity to serve on the sub-committee of CCS which revised the publication for undergraduate students: “Safety in Academic Chemistry Laboratories: Best Practices for First- and Second-Year University Students” now in the 8th edition.
 A PDF copy is available free of charge at: www.acs.org/SACL.